pabloargote/pabloargote.github.io/_pages/about.md

 In other projects, I look at how politicians adopt strategies in response to changes in electoral laws, shocks in the electorate and alterations in the informational environment.
 I also explore the impact of immigration on political attitudes in the global south.

 I study these topics using a variety of quantitative methods, including experiments, quasi-experimental designs and text analysis, always prioritizing causal identification.
-My research has been published in the European Political Science Review, the Journal of Politics in Latin America, Nature Partner Journal Vaccines, among others.
+My research has been published in Plos One, the European Political Science Review, the Journal of Politics in Latin America, Nature Partner Journal Vaccines, among others.

 Before my PhD, I worked in the Chilean government, in a political campaign, and completed a Master in Public Administration at NYU.